 Therefore, all signs point toward the Columbia Falls school district to not pay the ransom demanded of them.
 They made the correct choice by not giving in to the demands of hackers, as there is no reasonable expectation that they will actually hand over their data.
 If they do decide to pay the ransom, it’s money that’s just going toward funding further ransomware attacks.
 Plus, if they are willing to pay, it just shows that the tactic actually works.

 The best way to stay secure is to protect your organization against all types of threats.
-To learn more, reach out to Michell Consulting Group at 305-592-5620.
+To learn more, reach out to COMPANYNAME at PHONENUMBER.